salfaris/shared-kmbook-content/content/predeparture/prep-before-departure.md

 A big fat 'buy from Malaysia'.
 The UK charges 20% tax (VAT) which is higher than Malaysia.
 When buying electronic devices, try getting a device that offers a warranty that can be applied worldwide.
 It may help you if your device needs fixing in the future when you are in the UK.

-## Should I pay for VISA Priority or Premium?
+## Should I pay for Visa Priority or Premium?

-You don't to pay for this service.
+It is advisable to not pay for these services.
 In odd circumstances, such as you already have a flight date, you may consider paying extra for the priority Visa in hopes that your Visa can be issued quicker.

 ## For the TB test, do I need to get my X-Ray film?